-- Dr Karen Cogan is a sports psychologist who has been supporting athletes in dealing with mental health issues related to COVID-19.
+Dr Karen Cogan is a sports psychologist who supports Team USA athletes in dealing with mental health issues.

-- She has some expert advice for entourage members trying to support athletes in what can be a grieving process for some of them after the postponement of Tokyo 2020.
+She has some expert advice for entourage members trying to support athletes in dealing with uncertainty.

-At the US Olympic and Paralympic Committee, we’ve got several coping strategies that we’re suggesting to our athletes as well as our coaches and support staff, and one of those is to look at what you can do in your life right now.
+At the US Olympic and Paralympic Committee, we’ve got several coping strategies that we put forward to our athletes as well as our coaches and support staff, and one of those is to look at what you can do in your life right now.
 Any time there’s a challenge, there’s also an opportunity.

-So what’s the opportunity that this might bring, and what can you be doing?
-There are a lot of creative things we see all of our athletes doing right now at home in terms of their training programmes and staying physically fit, as well as working on their mental training components.
-We do need to stay physically distanced, but we don’t really want to stay socially distant.
+So what’s the opportunity that a particular challenge might bring, and what creative things can you be doing?
 We really want to connect socially and be engaged, and so that’s what I’m encouraging our athletes and our staff to do with each other.

 Help navigate the way